 Jan Becher Muzeum, Karlovy Vary, T.G.
 Masaryka 57, tel.
 359 57 81 11, www.janbecher.cz.

-Tour the factory where they make this peculiar Czech speciality by steeping sacks of herb mixtures in alcohol and then transferring the result to age in huge oak barrels.
+Tour the factory where they make this peculiar Czech speciality by steeping sacks of herb mixtures in alcohol and transferring the result to age in huge oak barrels.
 Open 9:00 – 17:00.
 Admission 100 CZK.

 Chateau Hill – (Zámecký vrch) has been developed and integrated with the building complex of Chateau Bath.
 The structure was designed by architect Ohmann.
 The building’s architecture is influenced by Eclecticism with numerous Art Nouveau elements and ornaments.